 Prospective CLS students have a wide variety of background questions.
 Here are some

 You must have current CPR and First Aid certification cards before the start of the program.
 All students are required to have both of these certifications from the American Heart Association:

 NOTE: We only accept the certifications from the American Heart Association.
 We do not accept certifications from online courses.

 The programs are fairly competitive, favoring those students with higher GPAs and for the master's students, high GRE scores.
 An interview is also required and may be a determining factor in your admission process.
 The only sure way to determine your chances are to apply...and apply early for the on-campus and distance programs.

 Applications are accepted until the classes are full.
-However for the best chance of acceptance is to have your application in by June 1 for our web-based programs and June 1 for our main campus program.
+However for the best chance of acceptance is to have your application in by May 1 for our web-based programs and May 1 for our main campus program.
 Please note: A complete application must be on file in admissions by the application deadline.
 A complete application consists of your application, all transcripts, two references for the BS program; three references for the MHS program, and a transcript evaluation.

 *What is the minimum SAT, GPA?*